zhouyuheng2003/DSD2024-rock-house/README.md

 Our team consists of four students from JLU and two students from UTAD.
 Member duties will be determined through discussion.

 ## 📻 News
-2024.4.7: We have completed the [SA Diagram]() for the whole project.
+2024.4.7: All the SA Diagram have been sent to us and we have completed the [SA Diagram]() for the whole project.

 2024.4.1: We have received the SA Diagram from DSD and Better Call Li.
 Really good job.